David H. Calhoun

 philosophy, philosophy of human nature, and

-Christian theology and culture and critically examines the
+Greek philosophy and Christian theology and culture and

-popular view that science is at war with
+critically examines the popular view that science is at

-have been team-teaching the philosophy of human nature in
+Clayton have been team-teaching philosophy of human nature

-summers since 1994, and recently began offering a course
+in summers since 1994, and recently began offering a

 Calhoun directs the Gonzaga Socratic Club, which promotes philosophical inquiry into the Christian worldview after the model of the Oxford Socratic Club, which was presided over by Christian scholar and apologist C. S. Lewis in the 1940s and 50s.
-He has published articles and book reviews on philosophical theology, ethics, and philosophy of education and spoken at conferences on topics such as the New Atheism, Christian themes in film and literature, and Christianity and science.
-He is currently working on a book on virtue and character in C. S. Lewis's Chronicles of Narnia.
+He has published articles and book reviews on philosophical theology, ethics, and philosophy of education and spoken at conferences on topics such as human nature / philosophical anthropology, New Atheism, Christian themes in film and literature, and Christianity and science.
+Current projects include the philosophical underpinnings of human dignity, philosophical and theological themes in the films of Terrence Malick, and virtue and character in C. S. Lewis's Chronicles of Narnia.